Extra money for those who need it

 Nottingham Law School Hardship Fund

-You may be eligible for the Nottingham Law School Hardship Fund if you are on one of these courses:
+You may be eligible for support from the Nottingham Law School Hardship Fund.
+You must be on one of these courses:

-- Graduate Diploma in Law – Distance Learning
+- Graduate Diploma in Law (distance learning Year Two)

 Support funds for further education students